Japan’s undeterred housing market is full of opportunity for foreign residents

 The biggest challenge, besides the state of disrepair that many of these homes have fallen into, is that often, akiya do not have updated legal heirs.
 If the title deed to a house shows someone who was born in the 19th century, chasing down their legal descendants and buying the property can prove to be practically impossible.

 “The main reason why attractive akiya don’t move is because they’re locked away behind an anachronistic bureaucratic system that is generally impenetrable to the layperson,” Ketchum says.
-“So once you do find something that looks nice … engage professional services unless you are extremely confident in your ability to navigate rural real estate agencies’ idiosyncratic methods.”
+“So once we find you something that looks nice … engage professional services unless you are extremely confident in your ability to navigate rural real estate agencies’ idiosyncratic methods.”

 Companies like Akiya and Inaka and government initiatives such as the Akiya Bank Program have started to turn akiya from an idea into a reality.
 Experts recommend using exclusively established listings to ensure that a house is actually available for sale and doing extremely thorough due diligence.